tigerfarm/tigclient/README.md

 Requirements:

-- Twilio account.
+- For non-developers and developer: you will need a Twilio account.
 A free Trial account will work.
+-- For non-developers, you will need an [Heroku account](https://heroku.com/) to host your application.
-- NodeJS installed to run the Client locally on your computer.
+- Only for developers: NodeJS installed to run the Client locally on your computer.
 Or a website that runs PHP programs such as Heroku.
 PHP is very common with service providers.

 ## Files